-By international standards, the French are big savors.
-But they have limited trust in banks and insurance companies who manage their savings.
-Social finance being rather specific and novel, the French savor is entitled to know to what use his money is put.
-For this reason, the founders of Finansol were easily convinced of the need for a means of recognition of social investments their members promoted, with respect to more traditional investment plans or savings schemes.
+Solidarity-based finance being rather specific and novel, the French savor or investor is entitled to know to what use his money is put.
+For this reason, the founders of Finansol were easily convinced of the need for a means of recognition of solidarity-based investments their members promoted, with respect to more traditional investment plans or savings schemes.

 A trustworthy label

-The label is granted by an independent 12-member committee.
-The members are chosen on the basis of their knowledge of personal finance in general and of social finance in particular.
+The label is granted by an independent committee.
+The members are chosen on the basis of their knowledge of personal finance in general and of solidarity-based finance in particular.
 The Finansol association has no control over their decisions.

 The label is granted on the double basis of transparency and solidarity.

 Thanks to the label, the individual savor knows that all of his savings or a certain proportion – it depends on the fund –serve directly or indirectly to finance outfits that are focused on issues such as access to jobs or housing, clean energy and organic food production, fair trade or small business in developing countries.
 He is also assured of a regular flow of information from his financial intermediary.